tuanio/tuanio/README.md

 - [X] Go for an intership 🤙

 #### In 2022, my aims are:
-- [ ] Get the IELTS at 6.5 overall scores 🙀
+- [ ] Get the IELTS at 6.5 Academic 🙀
 - [ ] Submit 2 papers to some journal.
 - [ ] Apply for Vingroup Scholarship.